HTML5 Input Types & Attributes: A Technical Implementation Guide

 Core Input Types & Native Validation Triggers

-HTML5 introduced specialized type values that delegate validation to the browser’s native engine.
-Understanding how email, url, tel, and number interact with the constraint validation API is critical for predictable UX.
+HTML5 type values delegate parsing and a first validation pass to the browser’s native engine.
+Understanding how email, url, tel, number, and date interact with the constraint system is the prerequisite for predictable UX.

 <form id="registration-form" novalidate>